 Moreover, School Board Policy 8410 - Critical Response/Emergency Procedures directs the Superintendent of Schools to establish annually a District Critical Incident Response Team (DCIRT).
-The DCIRT is responsible for assisting schools with emergencies and critical incidents as needed and coordinate district resources.
-The Superintendent has developed and updates, as needed, a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for all schools.
+The DCIRT is responsible for assisting schools with emergencies/critical incidents as needed and coordinate District resources.
+The Superintendent has developed and updates as needed a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for all schools.
 The DCIRT, will be responsible for providing updates to the plan and training for school site administrators.
-In accordance with Florida Statutes, the CIRP/EOP should be confidential and exempt from public record.
+Pursuant to Florida Statutes, the CIRP/EOP should be confidential and exempt from public record.
+Anyone with information warranting a warning should report the circumstances to MLEC & TC Administrative Office, by phone (305-557-1100) or in person at the Administrative Office located in the Building 3.